EMPAT94/empat94.github.io/gs/v1/intro.md

 The blonde had her mouth hanging open.
 I noticed that, after I managed to gather my own slack jaws.
 Before anyone else could ask anything else, I spoke up - "How do we get back home?".
 Betty's eyes, which were trained on the blonde so far, now bore into me.
 They seemed devoid of life for some reason.
 She spoke in her eerie voice again "To get out of the Tutorial, and the Simulation as whole, you must be deleted; in other word, you must die."
 Not only did our mouths hang open again like a sink hole, I felt several heart skip a beat, or perhaps just mine skipping more than once.
 We all looked at each other, but no one spoke for a while.

 "Anoo...
 How are you flying?" a black haired youth on my left asked.
 He had been gawking at Betty for a while.
 'Quite the silver-lining kind of guy we have here; also she is not flying, just floating' I argued in my mind.
-Betty turned to him in her mechanical manner - I was glad she wasn't staring at me anymore, and answered "It is a spell that inverses gravity until the mass of my body is balanced off by the pull in either direction at height of 2.73 meters off the ground".
+Betty turned to him in her mechanical manner - I was glad she wasn't staring at me anymore, and answered "It is a spell that inverses gravity until the mass of my body is balanced off by the pull in either direction at an elevation of 2.73 meters off the ground".
 While that was a lot to chew on, I immediately caught on something - 'float SPELL?'.
 Apparently the silver-lining kid did as well - he was practically shaking with excitement. "*You can do magic?*" he asked her.
 She replied again - perhaps it was only me, but it looked like she was expecting this question, "Why yes!
 Everyone in the Simulation can cast spells and do magic.
 Even you!
 Some classes are restricted to only using said spells while other classes can actively tweak other spells or create new ones entirely!".
 'Classes?
 Magic?
 What...?'

 "Ummm...
 Is there any other way of getting out of this...
 Simulation.
 Besides, you know, dying?" a fair doe-eyed girl asked from beside the blonde.
 "I'm afraid there isn't", Betty replied, and continued eyeing the poor girl as if mocking her.
 While everyone digested that, I put in another question, "What are we supposed to do here?".
 To which Betty replied after setting her glare on me, "First, you must complete the Tutorial to get to the base level of adults in the Simulation; once you finish the Tutorial and enter the Simulation, you are free to do as you wish".